Free Consultation. Free Finance Assessment. No Obligation.

 Wesley Ranger • 25 August 2025

-Understanding the downside of securities backed lending and how wealthy borrowers can manage exposure in 2025
+Understanding the downside of securities backed lending and how wealthy borrowers can manage exposure

 Securities Backed Lending (SBL) is a powerful tool.
 It allows wealthy clients to release liquidity against investment portfolios while continuing to benefit from growth and dividends.
 Used strategically, it can unlock the flexibility to purchase prime property, cover deposits, or fund business ventures without triggering taxable disposals.